yt-project/yt/doc/source/examining/loading_data.rst

   staggered datasets, but the flag is currently ignored.
 * "stretched grids" are being implemented in yt, but are not yet fully-supported.
-(Previous versions of this file suggested they would "never" be supported, which we hope to prove incorrect.)
+(Previous versions of this file suggested they would "never" be supported, which we hope to prove incorrect once we finish implementing stretched grids in AMR.
+At present, stretched grids are only supported on a single level of refinement.)

 .. note::